Skip to main content

 Building a query

 A query in Explore has three parts: stats, an employee filter, and a date range.
+Explore uses the shared Analytics filters and date range.
 Once you’ve picked at least one stat and the filter resolves to at least one person, Explore renders a chart and a data table.

 Picking stats